pax0r/pax0r-dynamic-reverse-proxy/README.md

 # TODO:

-- Set IP from POST request
 - Persistent backends
 - Separate daemon for http and dns (right now it's single process with two threads)
 - Client applications
-- More unit tests
 - Rewrite DNSServer to work on asyncio